fmcgeough/fmcgeough.github.io/_posts/2024-10-17-good-elixir-doc-ecto.md

 giscus_comments: true
 ---

 This is a continuation of my blog post on [Elixir and Documentation](https://fmcgeough.github.io/blog/2024/using-elixir-doc/).
 I wanted to go over some of the projects that I think have very good documentation.
 When you are writing your own doc it's helpful to have good examples to work from.
-The one that I'm writing about first is ecto.
+The one that I'm writing about first is Ecto. _Note: the Elixir language documentation is also a great resource_.

 The [ecto library](https://hexdocs.pm/ecto/Ecto.html) is the relational database library used in Elixir.
 The doc it generates has some interesting features.
 There are 3 tabs in the Navigation: